The ancient art of origami is a lesson in symmetry and patience.

 Oh, those swans will float all right.
 But they're not well-equipped to transport you down a river.

 For that, you've got the Oru Inlet Kayak, the latest innovation in folding kayak technology.
-It just launched on Kickstarter and got funded almost immediately, so you can pre-order yours now for delivery next spring.
+After a successful Kickstarter last year, it's on the market and ready for the water.

 This isn't Oru's first folding-kayak rodeo.
-But it is their newest, lightest, least expensive and other-buzzwords-you-care-about version.
+But it is their lightest, least expensive and other-buzzwords-you-care-about version.

 The Inlet is 10 feet long, weighs just 20 pounds and folds into a box that's roughly the size of a guitar case.
 Once out of the box, it can be assembled in about three minutes, or 100 times quicker than your average Ikea purchase.